PT-Bio/PT-Bio/README.md

 -My pronouns are He/Him!
 Please refer to me with them regardless of who my character is.

 -I'm very shy, and I'd usually like to be left alone.
-Nothin' personal, just not a very social guy
+Nothin' personal, just not a very social guy.
+Please don't ask or beg me to be your friend.

 -If my skin is a fictional character, don't go up all like "OMG IT'S [insert character here] FBHJVDNFRUJ" because I'm not the character dude :/ I'm a real ass guy and it's pretty annoying when people do that